-UN Environment's "Environment Live" provides a platform for sharing data and information.
+UN Environment Programme's "Environment Live" provides an existing platform for sharing data and information.
 The GEO process, the Global Chemicals Outlook and regional assessments such as the upcoming Africa Assessment performed under CCAC's Regional Assessment Initiative are opportunities to collect data, share information and build capacity.
-The Global Environment Outlook also offers a periodic analysis of high-level interactions across all environmental issues, with i.e. pollution clearly emerging as a key issue requiring attention as part of systemic approaches in the upcoming sixth edition of the Global Environment Outlook (GEO-6, in prep.).
+The Global Environment Outlook also offers a periodic analysis of high-level interactions across all environmental issues, with i.e., pollution clearly emerging as a key issue requiring attention as part of a systemic approach in the upcoming sixth edition of the Global Environment Outlook.
 A multidisciplinary approach to the environment-health nexus is required to organize and analyze data and information across sectors.
-Economic analysis, for example, is required to demonstrate multiple benefits of actions on pollution whereas linking environment and health data allows for further analysis as to how addressing pollution may help tackling health issues.
-Many of these impact actions are part of the Programme of Work but some go beyond and look to other partnerships.
+Economic analysis, for example, is required to demonstrate multiple benefits of actions on pollution whereas linking environment and health data allows for further analysis as to how pollution solutions may help tackling health issues.
+Many of these impact actions are part of the Programme of Work, but some go beyond and look to other partnerships.